vanessacleary/vanessacleary-Ms1-2021/README.md

 ### Accessability

 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) gave the website a score of 96% accessability for both mobile and desktop.
-4% was lost for *'Background and foreground colors do not have a sufficient contrast ratio.'* This was flagged earlier on in the project and changes were made to increase the core to 96%.
+4% was lost for *'Background and foreground colors do not have a sufficient contrast ratio.'* This was flagged earlier on in the project and changes were made to increase the score to 96%.
 Futher updates to the project would look to improve the website accessability and gain a score of 100%.

 ### Known Issues and Bugs

 1. The gallery images squash on iPad screens with screen size '768x1024' when tested on google dev tools.
 I was uable to test this on an actual iPad.
 The issue does not occur on iPad pro when tested using Google dev tools.
-I tired to resolve this using many different ways and I could not fix the issue in tim
+I tired to resolve this using many different media queries, display options and vendor prefixes and I could not fix the issue in time.
 1. On large screens the middle gallery image is cut off at the end.
 1. The gallery images do not shrink when the 'zoom' is reduced.
-1. The Nav bar was causing an issue.
-When a Navlink was click it would navigate to the correct section however the Navbar would cover the section heading - this has since been fixed.
+1. The Nav bar was causing an issue on desktop and mobile.
+When a Navlink was click it would navigate to the correct section however the Navbar would cover the section heading which I have since learned is common with single page websites - this has since been fixed.
-1. The collapasable Nav menu for mobile did not collapse when a link was clicked on, this issue was resolved by adding data-toggle and data-targets to each nav link however whent he Nav bar is clicked on for desktop it not flashes like it is collapsing like the menu, it is minor but I would look to improve this in the future.
+1. The collapasable Nav menu for mobile did not collapse when a link was clicked on, this issue was resolved by adding data-toggle and data-targets to each nav link however when the Nav bar is clicked on for desktop it flashes like it is collapsing like the menu  shoule, I would look to improve this in the future.
-1.

 ## Deployment

 **Creating Repository**
 1. I created the repository using the following steps:
-2. I logged into my GitHub account and clicking the green button near the top left of the page displaying the text NEW.
+2. I logged into my GitHub account and clicked the green button near the top left of the page displaying the text 'NEW'.
 3. This took me to a page with the option to create a new repository.
 Under the repository template I clicked on the code institute template.
-4. I chose a name for the repository and then clicked the create repository button.
+4. I chose a name for my repository and then clicked the create repository button.
 5. I opened the new repository and clicked the green gitpod button to create a new workspace in Git Pod for writing and editing my code to develop the website.

 ### GitHub pages